Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 3. Resulting Harm: The victim must have suffered financial loss or damage as a result of the fraud.

-Each type of fraud has specific requirements, but all require proving the use of deception to gain a benefit.
+A Fraud Crimes Attorney understands that each type of fraud has specific requirements, but all cases require proving the use of deception to gain a benefit.

 Potential Penalties for Fraud Convictions